Typography tells a story: What do these rich font examples say?

 4. …or tight and solid

 You shouldn’t spread out the letters in a script font at all.
 They’re designed to look like a calligrapher has written them in one sitting, sometimes in one continuous stroke.
 So set the script letters tight together so they flow from one to the other.

-The idea below uses a script font set nice and tight, and a serif font set loosely.
+The idea below uses a script font set nice and tight, and a serif font on the second line.
 Fancy, schmancy, huh?

 I promise not to tell the rich and famous you used a free typeface to attract them to their overpriced neighborhood!